Improving cancer outcomes for all Victorians

 - achieve equitable outcomes for all Victorians.

-The plan identifies priorities for actions that build on our achievements and respond to key challenges across five priority action areas:
+The plan identifies 27 priority activities that build on our achievements and respond to key challenges across five priority action areas:

 - primary prevention